-This section of the verification protocol represents the BMP groupings for Agriculture Source Sector.
+This section of the verification protocol represents the BMP groupings for the Agriculture Source Sector.
 Table F-1 in Appendix F provides a sector-specific checklist of Delaware BMP verification protocol components and maps them to the relevant QAPP sections where they are documented.
+Delaware's verification program focuses on cost shared, regulatory, and permitted practices.
+In the future, as Delaware implements the verification program, resource improvements will be incorporated.